metablaster/WindowsFirewallRuleset/Modules/Ruleset.Test/Help/en-US/Reset-TestDrive.md

 ## DESCRIPTION

-Test drive is directory where test cases may output their results.
+Test drive is directory where unit tests may output their temporary data.
-This function clears test directory leaving empty test drive only.
+This function clears test directory leaving only test drive root directory.
 If the test drive does not exist new one is created.
 For safety reasons, when non default test drive is specified the function will complete operation only if run as standard user, in which case it prompts for confirmation.